ganeti/ganeti/doc/design-2.0.rst

 +++++++

-The dynamic device model, while more complex, has an advantage: it will not reuse by mistake another's instance DRBD device, since it always looks for either our own or a free one.
+The dynamic device model, while more complex, has an advantage: it will not reuse by mistake the DRBD device of another instance, since it always looks for either our own or a free one.

 The static one, in contrast, will assume that given a minor number N, it's ours and we can take over.
 This needs careful implementation such that if the minor is in use, either we are able to cleanly shut it down, or we abort the startup.
-Otherwise, it could be that we start syncing between two instance's disks, causing dataloss.
+Otherwise, it could be that we start syncing between two instance's disks, causing data loss.

 Variable number of disk/NICs per instance